FORMER GROUP MEMBERS

 Dimitri has a B.Sc (Hons) Marine Biology from the University of Plymouth and a Ph.D from the University of Bath.

 Mr Nicholas Berkley

 Nick's research (University funded and supervised jointly with Dr Mick Hanley and Prof Camille Parmesan) concerns understanding the impacts of intensively farmed bioenergy crops on soil health, in which we are looking at both soil geochemistry (metal bioaccessibility and soil physics) and microbial ecology - since the geochemistry drives the microbiology, which in turn influences plant growth.
 This work has focussed on both Salix viminalis L. (the basket willow) and Miscanthus xgiganteus (the giant miscanthus) at field sites across Cornwall and Nottinghamshire.

 Mrs Nadia Jebril

-Nadia's research (Iraqi Government funded) concerns the development of novel biotechnologies for the removal of arsenic and mercury from contaminated groundwaters.
+Nadia's research (Iraqi Government funded and supervised jointly with Dr Charlotte Braungardt) concerns the development of novel biotechnologies for the removal of cadmium (II) from contaminated groundwater using Brevibacillus isolates.
 Owing to the potential industrial sensitivity of this work, we are limited in what details we can put online at this stage.